Palms Middle School

 School Director Email: Saskia.Prieto@gasaschool.org

-4 and 5 year old students.
+4, 5 and 6 year old students.
 Introduction to the German language and culture in three steps.
-The first step is for oral comprehension to take place. the second ist to motivate students to speak which is achieved through games, songs, crafts and other fun activities customary in Kindergarten.
+The first step is for oral comprehension to take place. the second is to motivate students to speak which is achieved through games, songs, crafts and other fun activities customary in Kindergarten.
 The third step is progression in writing and reading.

 6 – 8 year old students.
 The focus is on expanding vocabulary and verbal skills through age appropriate topics and a variety of activities.
 With the introduction to basic German grammar, writing skills will also be promoted and become more important.
 A1 Testing starts.